nielskee/draft-articles/TechnicalHiringPart1.md

 ## Coming Next

 Most organisations find that they need to have some kind of screening stage.
-In the next installment, we're going to look different tech screening tools and techniques, and figure out how to get the best out of them, for both you and the candidate.
+In the next instalment, we're going to look different tech screening tools and techniques, and figure out how to get the best out of them, for both you and the candidate.